coala/coala/docs/Developers/Executing_Tests.rst

 Navigate to the directory where coala is located.

-Next you need to install some requirements.
+Next, you need to install some requirements.
 This can be done by executing the following command while in the root of the coala project directory.